-One of the most striking examples of long distance embryonic cell migration that is accessible to manipulation and in vivo observation is the neural crest.
+The neural crest is one of the most striking examples of long distance embryonic cell migration that is accessible to manipulation and in vivo.
 Neural crest cells emerge from the dorsal neural tube and are sculpted by intrinsic and extrinsic signals into a pattern of discrete streams throughout the head and trunk (Kulesa and Gammill, 2010).
 In nearly every vertebrate organism, neural crest cells move in multicellular streams, characterized by a cell’s independent control of its cytoskeleton but movements with neighbors as a loosely connected population (McGurk et al., 2014; Kulesa et al., 2013; Young et al., 2014; Epperlein et al., 2007).
 In chick, cranial neural crest cells respond in a chemotactic manner to vascular endothelial growth factor (VEGF) signaling that is present within the embryonic neural crest microenvironment (McLennan et al., 2010).
-Gene expression profiling using fluorescence activated cell sorting (FACS) and RT-qPCR to isolate and profile the lead 30% of the chick cranial neural crest cell migratory stream, revealed a distinct pattern of expression (45/84 genes analyzed) in comparison to the 70% trailing subpopulation (McLennan et al., 2012).
+Gene expression profiling using fluorescence activated cell sorting (FACS) and RT-qPCR to isolate and profile the lead 30% of the chick cranial neural crest cell migratory stream, revealed a distinct pattern of expression (45/84 genes analyzed) in comparison to the 70% trailing subpopulation (McLennan, Dyson et al., 2012).
 These results supported our previous in vivo cranial neural crest cell behavioral analyses in chick that showed regional differences in cell speed, direction, mitotic and calcium activity, and cell morphology depending on cell position within the migratory stream (Kulesa and Fraser, 1998, 2000; Teddy and Kulesa, 2004, Kulesa et al., 2008; McKinney et al., 2011; Ridenour et al., 2014).
 What remains to be determined is how embryonic neural crest microenvironmental signals influence gene expression dynamics and whether these signals are relevant to proper neural crest migration.

-To address these questions, we took the following approach.
-First, we isolated neural crest cells from 8 discrete segments of the cranial migratory stream using LCM and RT-qPCR analysis of 77 genes.
+To address these questions, we first isolated neural crest cells from 8 discrete segments of the cranial migratory stream using LCM and then analysed the expression of 77 genes using RT-qPCR.
 We confirmed regional differences in gene expression and resolved over-lapping patterns using multiplexed fluorescent in-situ hybridization (HCR).
-To examine the stability and consistency of gene expression within the invasive migratory front, we isolated and profiled single neural crest cells at two distinct time points during migration toward and entry into the branchial arches, and identified a unique molecular signature.
+To examine the stability and consistency of gene expression within the invasive migratory front, we isolated and profiled single neural crest cells at two distinct time points: during migration toward, and entry into the branchial arches.
+Thus we were able to identify a molecular signature unique to the narrow invasive front of the stream.
 We then used gain- and loss-of-function to determine whether genes expressed as part of this molecular signature of the invasive migratory front are critical to neural crest stream dynamics.
 This was done in parallel with computational modeling that simulated our experimental scenarios.
 Our results highlight the heterogeneity of molecular profiles along the cranial neural crest migratory stream, and the requirement for only a small subset of informed leaders we call ‘trailblazers’ to correctly guide proper migration.

 RESULTS

-Molecular profiling revealed regional diversity in gene expression with a gradual transition in patterning between subregions of the cranial neural crest stream
+Molecular profiling reveals regional diversity in gene expression with a gradual transition in patterning between subregions of the cranial neural crest stream

 We previously used computational modeling and molecular profiling to reveal the existence of at least 2 subpopulations of cells with distinct molecular profiles within a typical cranial neural crest cell migratory stream (McLennan et al., 2012).
 However, it remained unclear whether these distinct gene profiles varied in a continuous or disjointed manner from the invasive front to the most proximal positioned newly emerged neural crest cells.